kandros/react-assessment/readme.md

 - if a creation fails two times in a row inform the user that something went wrong and show a button that allow for a retry
 - cannot have two or more users with the same name

+## Bonus point (optional)
+consider these ONLY after the logic is already working
+- Use TypeScript
+- Style the UI to be pleasant according to you taste
+- Use a css-in-js solution to do the styling such as [emotion](https://emotion.sh/)

 ## Faq

 Q: Should I create a server for the API?